-One of the best messaging applications used worldwide is WhatsApp.
+One of the most widely messaging applications used worldwide is WhatsApp.
 You can send messages and have group chats via Wi-Fi with your friends and connections all over the globe.
 WhatsApp uses your wireless internet connection instead of using your mobile data.

 So wherever you go, if a Wi-Fi connection is available you can continue using WhatsApp to stay in touch and text everyone.
 It’s super handy for people who want the capabilities of an instant messenger without all of the extra frills.
 It looks and acts as closely to normal SMS as possible, but gives you the freedom of messaging over WiFi.